Local Government Act 2000: Options for council executive forms

 A mayor and council manager (fourth) option was repealed by the Local Government and Public Involvement in Health Act 2007.
+The only council which had made use of the mayor and council manager system was Stoke-on-Trent City Council.

 Changes made by the Localism Act 2011 made it possible for larger authorities (more than 85,000 population) to adopt a committee system of governance.

+Wellbeing duty and general power of competence

+Originally, under the 2000 act, councils became equipped with the obligation to promote the wellbeing of the population in their area.
+This was replaced with a general power of competence by the Localism Act 2011.